elgrassa/Data-engineering-professional-certificate/README.md

 ## Overview
-This project explores Poland's real estate market, focusing on rental and sales data across cities.
-The goal is to identify trends, such as price changes and market activity, using an interactive Streamlit dashboard for analysis and visualization.
+This project examines the real estate market in Poland, with an emphasis on analyzing rental and sales data across various cities.
+The main objective is to uncover trends such as price fluctuations and market activities through the use of an interactive Streamlit dashboard.

-**Note:** For some cities with smaller real estate markets, such as Bydgoszcz, Gdynia, and Szczecin, the available data is limited.
-As a result, you may encounter missing or incomplete data, or differences in visualizations for these cities due to their smaller market activity.
+**Note:** In cities with smaller real estate markets, like Bydgoszcz, Gdynia, and Szczecin, data may be limited.
+Consequently, you might find gaps or less comprehensive visualizations due to reduced market activity in these areas.

 ## Accessible via
 https://polish-flats-ps.streamlit.app/